azodichr/azodichr.github.io/outreach.md

 	</p>
 </figure>

-The next two puzzles were specifically designed to teach the concepts of adequate sequence coverage and repetitive sequence assembly.
-For puzzle 3, the students were given enough k-mers to resolve two separate contigs but those contigs could not fit together... after letting them struggle for a while, we stopped and talked about how this actually happens in genome assembly and that one way to solve it is to get more sequencing done to ensure enough coverage.
-After that, I provided them with three additional k-mers that allowed them to connect their two contigs.
-For puzzle 4 I did not tell the students how long the final solution was, after all, in a real scenario, you wouldn't know this.
-However the k-mers that they were given were so repetitive that they could assemble it into a very short contig with very uneven coverage.
-Then, I told them that the sequence was actually supposed to be 17 Legos long.
-A few were able to figure out how to spread out the k-mers to make it the correct length, but most struggled.
-So we stopped and talked about next generation sequencing (i.e. long read sequencing) and how that was helpful for assembling highly repetitive regions.
+The next two puzzles were more challenging and were designed to teach the concepts of gap filling and repetitive sequence assembly.
+For puzzle 3, the students were given enough k-mers to resolve two separate parts of the sequence (i.e. contigs) but those parts could not fit together, leaving a gap.
+After letting them struggle with this problem for a few minutes, we stopped and talked about how gaps exist in the human genome and that one way to reduce the number of gaps is to get more sequencing done in order to have enough sequence support to fill a gap.
+To drive this lesson home, we provided each group with three additional k-mers that allowed them to fill the gap and connect the two short sequences.
+For puzzle 4, the students were given highly repetitive k-mers and were not told how long the sequence was supposed to be, after all, this is typically not know ahead of time.
+The students then quickly assembled short sequences with very uneven k-mer coverage.
+We then revealed that the answer was 17 Legos long!
+A few groups were able to spread out the k-mers to make their solution the correct length, but most struggled.
+At this point, we stopped and talked about how new sequencing technologies (e.g. long read sequencing) were allowing scientists to better resolve these repetitive regions.
+To drive this lesson home, we then provided each group with two *long read* k-mers that allowed them to resolve the 17-Lego long sequence.

 Find the other puzzles and a break down of how many Legos you will need [here](https://github.com/azodichr/Outreach/tree/master/assemble_this)!